SanteriKaupinmaki/SanteriKaupinmaki.github.io/_pages/about.md

 My research interests include: inverse problems, medical imaging, physical modelling, and optimization.

-I began my academic path by studying physics and mathematics, and began to move towards applied mathematics and inverse problems during my master's studies.
+I began my academic path by studying physics and mathematics with a focus on theory, and started to shift towards applied mathematics and inverse problems during my master's studies.
 Now, I am most interested in applying mathematics and physics theory for problems in medical imaging, and in particular the image reconstruction problems that arise in the various imaging modalities, such as ultrasound tomography (UST) and magnetic resonance imaging (MRI).